 TIP: Raw rocks you just found somewhere in nature are beautiful but the rocks become even more beautiful when they are tumbled and polished.
-But what to do when you don’ own a rock tumbler?
-Don’t worry, you can make your rocks shiny even without a rock tumbler!
-Check out the best simple ideas on how to do that in the article below:
+Check out the best simple ideas on cleaning rocks without a rock tumbler in the article below:

 Rockhounding Locations near Las Vegas

 You can’t talk about rockhounding in Nevada and not include Las Vegas.
 Many areas near Las Vegas present huge opportunities for gem hunters to visit, find, and collect various specimens of minerals, rocks, crystals, and especially fossils.

 You can also visit Las Vegas and behold the largest gold nugget ever discovered by a metal detector, known as the Hand of Faith – displayed at the Golden Nugget Casino.

 If you want to do more than just visit and observe these findings, here are some of the best locations near Vegas to rockhound.

 Valley of Fire State Park

 At the Valley of Fire State Park near Las Vegas, you will enjoy some beautiful scenes and may even find various types of rocks and other interesting specimens.
 Purple or blue chalcedony is known to be present here, as well as purple amethyst.

 You can find amethyst if you explore the old mining areas in this region.
 Sandstone is present everywhere, and you can find plenty of petrified wood, petrified plants as well, and dinosaur tracks.